Anick's conjecture for polyhedral products: Preliminary material

 Finally, let $\K$ be a simplicial complex on $[m]$ and let $H$ be a closed, connected subgroup of $T^m=(S^1)^m$.
-In particular, $H \cong T^{m-n}$.
-The quotient $\ZK/H$ gives rise to many constructions within toric topology.
-For example, the quotient by a free action is called a partial quotient, which includes the class of quasitoric manifolds and simply connected smooth toric varieties over $\mathbb{C}$.
+In particular, $H \cong T^{m-n}$ for some $n$.
+The standard action $T^m\curvearrowright (D^2)^{\times m}$ restricts to $H\curvearrowright\ZK$, and the quotient $\ZK/H$ gives rise to many constructions within toric topology.
+For example, the quotient by a free action is called a \emph{partial quotient}, which includes the class of quasitoric manifolds and simply connected smooth toric varieties over $\mathbb{C}$.
 Certain almost free actions (actions such that the stabiliser of each point is a finite group) define toric orbifolds (see Section ~\ref{sec:partquoandorbi}).
 In the case that $\ZK/H$ is simply connected and is homotopy equivalent to the Borel construction, we prove a decomposition for $\Omega (\ZK/H)$.
 This is an mild adaptation of a well-known argument to experts in the area.

 \begin{lemma} Let $H$ be a closed, connected subgroup of $T^m$ which acts on $\ZK$.
 There is a homotopy equivalence where $n <m$.
 In particular, if $EH \times_H \ZK \simeq \ZK/H$, there is a homotopy equivalence \end{lemma} \begin{proof} The action of $H$ on $\ZK$ implies there is a principal $H$-fibration $H \rightarrow \ZK \rightarrow EH\times_H \ZK$.
 Since $H$ is a closed, connected subgroup of $T^m$, $H \cong T^{m-n}$ for some $n<m$.
 Therefore, there is a homotopy fibration $\Omega (EH\times_H \ZK) \xrightarrow{r} T^{m-n} \rightarrow \ZK$.
 Since $\ZK$ is $2$-connected \cite[Proposition 4.3.5 (a)]{BP15}, $EH \times_H \ZK$ is simply connected, and $r$ induces an isomorphism on $\pi_1$.
 Each generator of a $\mathbb{Z}$ summand in $\pi_1(\Omega (EH\times_H \ZK))$ is in the Hurewicz image.
 Using the $H$-space structure on $\Omega (EH\times_H \ZK)$, these maps can be multiplied to obtain a map $s:T^{m-n} \rightarrow \Omega (EH \times_H \ZK)$ which is a right homotopy inverse for $r$.
 Hence, we obtain the claimed homotopy equivalences. \end{proof}